jmbarnez/Novus/docs/DEVELOPMENT.md

 #### Why This Matters

 Love2D uses LuaJIT 2.1 which is Lua 5.1-compatible.
-Using Lua 5.2+ features will cause runtime errors or inconsistent behavior.
-Contributors must ensure their code works with Lua 5.1 syntax and APIs.
+Using Lua 5.2+ features can cause runtime errors or inconsistent behavior.
+Contributors should ensure their code works with Lua 5.1 syntax and APIs.

 ### Development Environment

 - **Love2D:** 11.3+ (includes LuaJIT 2.1)
-- **Lua Version:** 5.1-compatible syntax required
+- **Lua Version:** 5.1-compatible syntax preferred
 - **Platform:** Windows, Linux, macOS

 ## Core Principles

 ### Logical Organization First

 - **Focus on logical grouping of related functionality**
 - **Keep systems coherent and understandable**
 - **Split when it makes logical sense, not based on arbitrary limits**